-Adding a ventilation system to your home can keep indoor air from turning stuffy and balance humidity levels.
+Adding a ventilation system to your home can keep indoor air from turning stuffy and manage humidity levels.

 How Indoor Air Quality Affects Your Health

 VOCs can be released by items in your home, such as building materials, flooring or furniture.
 They can also be found in various air fresheners and scented candles.
-Increased VOCs can cause respiratory irritation, headaches and dizziness, among other issues.
+Heightened VOCs can lead to respiratory irritation, headaches and dizziness, among other issues.

-Many scientific studies have learned respiratory diseases, asthma and other health problems are linked to bad indoor air quality.
-Allergies can also be aggravated by indoor air quality issues.
+Many scientific studies have discovered respiratory diseases, asthma and other health problems are linked to bad indoor air quality.
+Allergies can also be aggravated by indoor air quality troubles.

 10 Signs Your Home has Poor Indoor Air Quality